All posts by Katie Gerten

 YBGR Supported Employment Program Helps Youth Thrive

-At Yellowstone Boys & Girls Ranch (YBGR), preparing youth for life goes beyond the classroom.
-It’s about giving young people the skills, confidence, and opportunities they need to succeed in the real world.
+At Yellowstone Boys & Girls Ranch (YBGR), preparing youth for life means more than academics—it’s about building the skills, confidence, and opportunities young people need to excel in the real world.
 That’s exactly what Elizabeth Campoy, Supported Employment Supervisor, and Erica Kern, Supported Employment Specialist, are passionate about.

 Building Skills That Last a Lifetime